So you’re 24+ weeks and you were told to take the glucose test.

 What Happens If You Fail The 3 Hour Glucose Test?

-If you fail the 3-hour glucose test, you have the diagnosis of gestational diabetes.
+If you fail the 3-hour glucose test, you have impaired glucose tolerance and you will be diagnosed with gestational diabetes.

 A failing score is considered when you have 2 or more values in these ranges:

 - Fasting > 95mg/dL

 - 1 Hour > 180 mg/dL

 - 3 Hour > 140 mg/dL